 Professor of Early Modern History

 Studying history (major) and anthropology (minor) at Utrecht University, I was struck by the different approaches to kingship and ritual in these disciplines.
-This contrast led me to write a critical dissertation on Norbert Elias’ theory of court life, Macht en Mythe (1992), published in an expanded and translated edition as Myths of Power in 1995.
-In the years before my dissertation, I combined various teaching positions with a job as bassoonist.
-From 1991 to 2008, I held a sequence of assistant- and associate professorships at the Utrecht History Department, in cultural history, history of international relations, and political history.
+This contrast led me to write a critical dissertation on Norbert Elias’ theory of court life, Macht en Mythe (1992), published in an expanded and translated edition as Myths of Power.
+Norbert Elias and the early modern European Court (Amsterdam 1995).
+In the early stages of my career, I combined various teaching positions with a job as bassoonist.
+From 1991 to 2008, I held a sequence of assistant- and associate professorships at the Utrecht History Department, in cultural history, the history of international relations, and political history.
 In these years I also actively participated in the restructuring of the department’s curriculum.
-A 1999-2000 NWO-research leave allowed me to write my archival comparative study on the courts of Vienna and Versailles, published by Cambridge University Press in 2003 (translated into Italian and Spanish).
+In 2008 I was appointed to the chair for early modern history at Groningen, followed by an appointment to the chair for early modern history at Leiden University in September 2010.

 No relevant ancillary activities